starsessions

 Class: `starsessions.stores.redis.RedisStore`

 Stores session data in a Redis server.
-The store accepts either connection URL or an instance of `Redis`.
+The store accepts either a connection URL or an instance of `Redis`.

 > Requires [redis-py](https://github.com/redis/redis-py),

-> use `pip install starsessions[redis]` or `poetry add starsessions[redis]`
+> use `pip install starsessions[redis]`

 ```python

-from redis.asyncio.utils import from_url
+from redis.asyncio import Redis

 from starsessions.stores.redis import RedisStore

-store = RedisStore('redis://localhost')
+store = RedisStore(connection=client)

-store = RedisStore(connection=redis)
+store = RedisStore(connection=client)

 ```